 Survey of history, politics, economics, and culture of Scotland.
 Including appropriate readings, guest lecturers, structured group travel to selected sites, and independent assignments.
 Open only to students participating in the Edinburgh travel study program.
 4 credits.

-Internship with non-U.S. legislative body, NGO, or private company while participating in a faculty led study away program.
+IDS 507: International Internship: Internship with non-U.S. legislative body, NGO, or private company while participating in a faculty-led study away program.
 Weekly meetings and assignments appropriate to the location and specific program.
 If placement is appropriate, the faculty director may be able to arrange credit in the student’s major department.
 4 credits.